 Cosmetic Blemish Reduction

-All types of facial blemishes such as sebaceous cysts or hyperplasia and non pigmented blemishes can respond very well to Electrolysis treatment and can reduce in size and overall appearance.
+All types of facial blemishes such as tiny sebaceous hyperplasia and non pigmented blemishes such as plane warts can respond very well to electrolysis treatment and can reduce in size and overall appearance.
 We only treat the upper skin layers by heat dessication and we do not treat or remove the underlying skin tissues.

 NB: We are NOT medical professionals and cannot identify, diagnose treat or cure skin conditions.
 If you are in doubt or concerned, we advise that you see your GP or doctor at the earliest possibility.